Dimension 20: Return to studio production and success (2021–present)

 On May 24, 2021, Brennan Lee Mulligan announced that Dimension 20 and other CollegeHumor projects would resume production in-person and in-studio, adhering to COVID safety guidelines set by SAG-AFTRA and other film guilds and production unions.
 The show also began to use rotating game masters for side-quest campaigns in a change announced the following month.
 The company was able to hire more staff beyond its initial skeleton crew, and was in a more positive financial situation by 2024.

 Beginning in 2022, Dropout began to auction off miniatures from previous seasons of Dimension 20.
 The proceeds from the auctions went towards funding future seasons of the show, as well as to charitable causes.
 This began with A Crown of Candy pieces.
 A Fantasy High auction in 2024 donated 100% of profit to the Palestine Children's Relief Fund, and for the first time included scenery pieces and segments of the Dungeon Master's screen.

 During the 2023 SAG-AFTRA strike, production on Dimension 20 initially shut down.
 In July 2023, Dropout CEO Sam Reich stated that as Dropout is not a member of the AMPTP, they "may be able to reach an interim agreement with SAG" which would allow them to resume production.
 Reich commented, "but we'll only do that, obviously, if we get the blessing of the union and the buy-in of our performers.
 If not, we have enough content in the can to last us a little past the end of the year".
 In August 2023, Reich announced that all Dropout shows had resumed production, as it was determined that their "New Media Agreement for Non-Dramatic Programming" was under a non-struck SAG-AFTRA contract.

 In January 2025, Dimension 20 announced that the original Fantasy High campaign would be adapted as a webcomic, to be released on Webtoon.
-The series launched on March 31, 2025, and is scheduled to run for 61 issues, referred to as episodes.
+The series launched on March 31, 2025, and ran for 58 issues, referred to as episodes.
+An adaptation of Fantasy High: Sophomore Year is scheduled to follow.

 In July 2025, the Game Changer episode "Fool's Gold" featured a satirical segment titled Dimension 20: On a Bus!, in which Katie Marovitch poorly ran a game for Mulligan along with Jasmine Bhullar, Aabria Iyengar and Matthew Mercer.
+For April Fools' Day in 2026, Dropout released a one-episode follow-up titled Dimension 20 On a Bus: Season 2.